Every child deserves the best possible start in life and support to fulfil their potential. A child’s

 happy childhood is important in its own right and it provides the foundation for children to make

 the most of their abilities and talents as they grow up.’

 Early Years Foundation Stage Profile - Department for Children, Schools and Families 2012

 The Early Years Foundation Stage applies to children from birth to the end of the reception year.
 At Bishop Wilson Primary School children are admitted to reception in the September following their fourth birthday.

 Early childhood is the foundation on which children build the rest of their lives.
 At Bishop Wilson Primary School we greatly value the importance that the EYFS plays in laying secure foundations for future learning and development.

 However, we also believe that early childhood is valid in itself as part of life.
 It is important to view the EYFS as preparation for life and not simply preparation for the next stage of education.

 Every child in the Early Years Foundation Stage will access a full and diverse curriculum which challenges and develops them to grow academically, personally and socially.

-As spiritual beacons and through our curriculum we are all:
+Through our curriculum we are all:

 In the Early Years Foundation Stage we interweave these drivers in as many ways as possible.